wiskky/linux-fundamentals-vagrant/README.md

 3. Ubuntu

-This assignment was performed on Ubuntu using Vagrant to provision the OS.
+This task was performed on Ubuntu using Vagrant to Illustrate key Linux commands and concepts.